supervisely-ecosystem/serve-InSPyReNet/README.md

 You can use deployed model in the following Supervisely Applications ⬇️

+- [Apply Object Segmentor to Images Project](https://ecosystem.supervise.ly/apps/apply-object-segmentor-to-images-project) - apply a salient segmentation model to labeled rectangles (bbox).
+A padding can be added to extend the boundaries.

 - [Apply NN to Images Project](https://ecosystem.supervise.ly/apps/nn-image-labeling/project-dataset) - app allows to play with different inference options and visualize predictions in real time.
 Once you choose inference settings you can apply model to all images in your project to visually analyse predictions and perform automatic data pre-labeling.
     <img data-key="sly-module-link" data-module-slug="supervisely-ecosystem/nn-image-labeling/project-dataset" src="https://i.imgur.com/M2Tp8lE.png" height="70px" margin-bottom="20px"/>

 - [Apply NN to Videos Project](https://ecosystem.supervise.ly/apps/apply-nn-to-videos-project) - app allows to label your videos using served Supervisely models.